LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/examples.md

 }
 ```
 ### Inform customers about the maximum wait time
-In this simple example the lambda listens to the *Messaging Conversation Routing* event.
+The lambda listens to the *Messaging Conversation Routing* event in this simple example.
 We extract the `skillId` from the `payload` and use it to find available agents for this skill.
-If we do not find one we communicate this to the customer.
-If at least one agent is available we query the LivePerson *Message Queue Health* API to receive an approximate wait time.
+If we do not find one, we communicate this to the customer.
+If at least one agent is available, we query the LivePerson *Message Queue Health* API to receive an approximate wait time.
 This information is lastly communicated to the customer.

 ```javascript
 const { Toolbelt, LpServices } = require('lp-faas-toolbelt');